Where are the Catskills?

 The Catskills Region has been an escape for those looking to leave the bustling city lifestyle for hundreds of years.
 From luxury resorts to endless outdoor recreation opportunities, the Catskills are a natural paradise for adventure.

 Visitors can enjoy the Catskill Mountains year-round.
 When the snow starts to fall, the ski resorts in the Catskills come alive with skiers and snowboarders and the snowmobiling trails start buzzing with sleds.

 The Catskill Mountains were shaped by its waterways, which today also serve as hotspots for water sports like kayaking, canoeing, and rafting.
 The Catskills are also known as the birthplace of American fly fishing, and the Delaware River System is stocked with more than 60 species of fish including species of trout, bass, perch, panfish, walleye and more.

 In addition to being great places for recreational fishing, boating, and kayaking, the bodies of water throughout the Catskills also provide clean and unfiltered drinking water for nine million people.
-The NYC Watershed has 19 reservoirs provide fresh water to New York City through four supply systems: Catskill Supply System, Delaware Supply System, Croton Supply System, and Catskill/Delaware Supply System.
+The NYC Watershed has 19 reservoirs that provide fresh water to New York City through four supply systems: Catskill Supply System, Delaware Supply System, Croton Supply System, and Catskill/Delaware Supply System.

 Are there historic sites in the Catskills?